 '''

 int mpfr_sprintf (char buf, const char template, ...)
-[Function] int mpfr_vsprintf (char buf, const char template, va_list ap) [Function] Form a null-terminated string corresponding to the optional arguments under the control of
+[Function] int mpfr_vsprintf (char buf, const char template, va_list ap) [Function]

 '''

-form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
+Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
 No overlap is permitted between buf and the other arguments.
 Return the number of characters written in the array buf not counting the terminating null character or a negative value if an error occurred.

 Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
 If n is zero, nothing is written and buf may be a null pointer, otherwise, the n-1 first characters are written in buf and the n-th is a null character.
-Return the number of characters that would have been written had n be sufficiently large, not counting the terminating null character, or a negative value if an error occurred.
+Return the number of characters that would have been written had n been sufficiently large, not counting the terminating null character, or a negative value if an error occurred.

 '''

 int mpfr_asprintf (char str, const char template, ...)
-[Function] int mpfr_vasprintf (char str, const char template, va_list ap) [Function] Write their output as a null terminated string in a block of memory allocated using the
+[Function] int mpfr_vasprintf (char str, const char template, va_list ap) [Function]

 '''

-Write their output as a null terminated string in a block of memory allocated using the current allocation function.
+Write their output as a null terminated string in a block of memory allocated using the allocation function (see Section 4.7 [Memory Handling], page 10).
 A pointer to the block is stored in str.
-The block of memory must be freed using mpfr\free\str.
-The return value is the number of characters written in the string, excluding the null-terminator, or a negative value if an error occurred.
+The block of memory must be freed using $mpfr\free\str$ .
+The return value is the number of characters written in the string, excluding the null-terminator, or a negative value if an error occurred, in which case the contents of str are undefined.